UTSCCSCC01/BonFire/doc/sprint2/sprint2.md

 This epic is for creating a board that a teacher user would create in order to share it with their students

 Story: __WRLD-22__
+ - Display option to create a classroom
+ - Create a classroom in the database
- - Create modal for questioning the user
+ - Assign the classroom to the user
+ - Display the classroom

+Story: __WRLD-23__
+ - Display option to share and join a classroom
- - Adjust the user parameters in the database accordingly
+ - Attach the classroom to the user joining it
+ - Display the classroom
+ - Generate link to join a classroom

 ---